 The primary reason to undergo a D&C is to investigate and/or resolve a medical issue in your uterus.
 Some external tests, such as an ultrasound or even a pelvic exam, can’t confirm or reject certain uterine conditions.
 Only by examining inside your uterus can the conditions be identified and therefore treated.
 A D&C allows for both.
 Symptoms precipitating a D&C include:

 - Bleeding after menopause

 - Unusual bleeding from your uterus at any age

 - Abnormal results from a Pap smear or other scheduled test

 Your OBGYN examines the inside of your uterus for unusual growths, lesions or conditions.
 If necessary, tissue samples are taken and sent to the lab to test for uterine cancer, precancerous polyps or endometriosis.
-If your doctor finds something, he can use the curette to remove:
+If your local doctor or or gynecologist Midtown NYC Dr. Bral finds something, he can use the curette to remove:

 - A molar pregnancy, which is a tumor that looks like a pregnancy from the outside

 - The remains of the placenta after birth